Mickelsson algebras and inverse Shapovalov form: Introduction

 If $\Ac$ contains the universal enveloping algebra of a semi-simple Lie algebra $\g$, one can consider the ideal $\Jc$ generated by a maximal nilpotent subalgebra, $\g_+$ relative to a fixed triangular decomposition of $\g$.
 Then the Mickelsson algebra $Z(\Ac,\g)=R(\Ac,\Jc)$ becomes responsible for restriction of $\Ac$-representations to $\g$.
-It can be viewed as the symmetry algebra of $\g$-singular vectors, which parameterize $\g$-submodules, for instance, in a module of highest weight when $\Ac=U(\a)$ of a simple Lie algebra $\a\supset \g$.
+One can view it as the symmetry algebra of $\g$-singular vectors, which parameterize $\g$-submodules, for instance, in a module of highest weight when $\Ac=U(\a)$ is the universal enveloping algebra of a simple Lie algebra $\a\supset \g$.

 One can similarly define the Mickelsson algebra upon replacement of $U(\g)$ with the quantum group $U_q(\g)$, \cite{Kek}.
 Then it is a deformation of its classical counterpart provided $q$ is not a root of unity.
 We retain the same notation $Z(\Ac,\g)$ for it although we mostly deal with quantum groups in this exposition.
 The classical version can be obtained as the limit case $q\to 1$.